-- Listen to "When Bush Comes to Shove," "A Whole Newt World," and "Livin' Libido Loca": The Capitol Steps, a musical political satire troupe, performs these and other irreverent original tunes in skits - that spoof politicians on both sides of the aisle.
+• Listen to "House of the Right-Wing Son" and "When Bush Comes to Shove": The Capitol Steps, a musical political satire troupe, performs these and other irreverent original tunes in skits that skewer politicians on both sides of the aisle.
 You can see them every weekend at the Ronald Reagan Building.
 See p.
-267. - Salsa up a Storm: At Habana Village in Adams-Morgan, Lucky Bar near
+270. to admire the larger ones.
+You'll walk along gorgeous tree-shaded streets lined with Beaux Arts mansions, many built by fabulously wealthy magnates during the Gilded Age.